Etnath/ehouarn-perret.github.io/_posts/2016-03-08-hello-github-pages.markdown

 #=> prints 'Hi, Tom' to STDOUT.
 {% endhighlight %}

-However it seems there is a lack of line numbers, I'm pretty sure there are already some proper workarounds out there.
+ ~~However, it seems there is a lack of builtin support for line numbers, I'm pretty sure there are already some proper workarounds out there.~~

+ See below...

 **[EDIT]**

-Found out a couple of articles, listed below:
+I got my answer thanks to the articles below:

 - [Line numbers in Jekyll code blocks]
 - [Jekyll Code Highlight And Line Numbers Problem Solved]
+- [Jekyll Template Documentation]

-Basically it just required to add a simple Jekyll tag:
+Basically to add the line numbers support, it just required to add a very simple Jekyll Liquid tag argument:

     linenos